MattClarkson/CMakeCatchTemplate/README.md

 Tested On
 -----------------------------

- * Windows - Windows 8, VS2012, CMake 3.3.1
+ * Windows - Windows 8, VS2013, CMake 3.6.3
  * Linux - Centos 7, g++ 4.8.5, CMake 3.5.1
- * Mac - OSX 10.10.5, clang 6.0, CMake 3.6.3
+ * Mac - OSX 10.10.5, clang 6.0, CMake 3.9.4

+Minimum CMake is 3.5.
 With all other versions - good luck.

 Build Instructions
 -----------------------------

-This project can be configured to build against Eigen, Boost, OpenCV, glog, gflags and VTK.
+This project can be configured to build against Eigen, Boost, OpenCV, glog, gflags, VTK and PCL.
 These were chosen as an example of how to use CMake, and some common C++ projects.
 These dependencies are optional, and this project will compile without them.